 WVFL produces and mails a quarterly pro-life publication, Life Matters, which has been available online since December 2010.
 Items of local, state and national interest are covered.

 The WVFL state office provides alerts to the media, keeping reporters informed about life issues.
 WVFL produces radio, TV and print advertisements, and distributes fliers that deliver the pro-life message.
 WVFL promotes NRLC’s Pro-Life Perspective, a daily five minute radio broadcast featuring NRLC President Carol Tobias.
 The program is a tool used to educate and motivate pro-life Americans to act on behalf of innocent human lives threatened by our culture of death.
 Any radio station interested in airing the program should call National Right to Life at (202) 626-8825 or (202) 626-8833 or send an email to email@example.com.
 Pro-Life Perspective airs on the following stations: WOAY 860 AM in Oak Hill, WWYO 970 AM in Pineville, WJYP 1300 AM in St. Albans, WDTF 107.9 FM in Berkeley Springs and WDTF 96.3 FM in Hancock, MD.

 WVFL Legislative Liaison John Carey works with legislators to pass pro-life legislation and to defeat pro-abortion legislation.
 WVFL coordinates a Pro-life Rally and Day at the Legislature in February at the state capitol.
 WVFL coordinates grassroots lobbying efforts through dissemination of legislative alerts, compilation and distribution of legislative voting records, maintenance of phone trees and mass emails, the posting of information on WVFL’s web page and other social media as noted below under social networking.
-In 2012, WVFL worked toward passage of a Pain-Capable Unborn Child Protection Act in the 2012 legislature, however, the bill (HB 4414/SB 589) died in Committees. while the Pain-Capable Unborn Child Protection Act will still be on our agenda.
-While the Pain-Capable Unborn Child Protection Act will still be on our agenda, in 2013 the priority will be the Abortion Opt-Out in the new WV Health Care Exchange.
+While the Pain-Capable Unborn Child Protection Act is still be on our agenda, of higher priority in 2014, is the Abortion Opt-Out in the new WV Health Care Exchange.
 Sign the petition now, please.

 State Organization Development